 Why Does My Cat Huff At Me?
 I Love Him!

-Accepting That Your Cat Will Get Grumpy Occasionally
+Accept That Your Cat Will Occasionally Get Grumpy

 Temporary grumpiness is as expected for them as it is for us.